inbravo/togaf-feature-set/README.md

 - The TOGAF standard considers an "enterprise" to be any collection of organizations that have common goals

 ## Purpose of Enterprise Architecture
-- To optimize across the enterprise the often fragmented legacy of processes (both manual and automated) into an integrated environment that is responsive to change and supportive of the delivery of the business strategy
+- To optimize across the enterprise the often fragmented legacy of processes into an integrated environment that is responsive to change and supportive of the delivery of the business strategy

 ## Benefits of an Enterprise Architecture
 - More effective and efficient business operations